 I adapted this baklava recipe from one that I found here.
-I found the original called for a little too much butter or my taste (but only a little!) and the pistachios were a welcome addition.
-It is the amount of nuts that make this recipe special, although again, I have modified the amounts to suit my taste.
-I also use less pastry than some might be used to as I really like those nuts to take centre stage.
-The flavour of the thyme honey was so delicious and pronounced that I cannot imagine making baklava again without it.
-I must Google for a Greek deli nearby!
+I found the original called for a little too much butter for my taste (pfffft) and the pistachios were a welcome addition.
+The flavour of the thyme honey was delicious.

 ¼ pint water